nrfconnect/sdk-nrf/doc/nrf/ug_matter_gs_tools.rst

 Matter controller tools
 ***********************

-.. include:: ug_matter_configuring_controller.rst
+.. include:: ug_matter_overview_network_topologies.rst
    :start-after: matter_controller_start
    :end-before: matter_controller_end

+You can read more about the Matter controller on the :ref:`Matter network topologies <ug_matter_configuring_controller>` page.
-See the :ref:`ug_matter_configuring_controller` page for information about how to build and configure the Matter controller.
+For information about how to build and configure the Matter controller, see the pages in the :ref:`ug_matter_gs_testing` section.

 ZAP tool
 ********